 Time loss is defined as a period of time that one or more alters cannot account for due to another alter having been active in the body or mind in their place.
 This is a unique form of dissociative amnesia that is only found in parts-based dissociative disorders, specifically dissociative identity disorder (DID) and some cases of other specified dissociative disorder, subtype 1 (OSSD-1).
 Time loss can span from a few seconds to a few years but may not be complete.
 For example, if Alter A is the host from ages 7-9 and Alter B is not present at all during this time period, Alter B may have no idea of anything that occurred during this period when they become active again at age 10.
 On the other hand, once Alter B has awakened, they may be able to access Alter A's or another alter's memories in order to get some idea of what transpired in their absence.
 It is also possible that while they were not active from ages 7-9, Alter B may have gotten flashes of information about the outside world within this time period.
 Dissociative barriers between alters are not tangible, literal things, and more information can bleed through them than some might expect.

 Not all switches lead to time loss.
 Many systems have developed some degree of co-consciousness, or the ability for two or more alters to remain present in the body or aware of the outside world at once.
 Alters that are co-conscious, or co-con, with each other might have varying degrees of control over the body and may or may not be aware of each others' thoughts and feelings to varying degrees.
-Some systems are naturally more co-con than others.
+Some systems are naturally more co-conscious than others.
 Some may need to work for years to achieve a working state of co-consciousness between a few highly communicative alters while others may find that they can so easily become co-conscious that they have a hard time not going into denial that they ever lose time at all.
 In some cases, generally high levels of co-conscious may actually help to mask black out switches because individuals become complacent and stop keeping an eye out for gaps in their memory or signs of unremembered activities.

-However, even within one system, co-consciousness is not necessarily extended to all alters.
-It may be that Alters A and B are always co-con with each other but only Alter A is co-con with Alter C. Meanwhile, Alter D may be able to watch the other alters though they are not aware of Alter D and their activities in return, and Alter E might not be aware of any of the other alters nor any of the other alters aware of Alter E!
+Even within one system, co-consciousness is not necessarily extended to all alters.
+It may be that Alters A and B are always co-conscious with each other, but only Alter A can be co-conscious with Alter C. Meanwhile, Alter D may be able to watch the other alters although the others are not aware of Alter D and their activities in return, and Alter E might not be aware of any of the other alters nor any of the other alters aware of Alter E!
 Finally, Alters F and G might be co-conscious with each other but have to leave post-it notes for the rest of the system in order to communicate, and Alter H might be co-conscious with Alter A only some of the time or under certain conditions while Alter I has the ability to allow or not allow others to be co-conscious with them as they choose.

 A specific form of co-consciousness is known as co-fronting.
 When two or more alters are in control of the body at the same time to varying degrees, they are said to be co-fronting.
 Alters may be aware of each others' actions or own each others' actions as their own to varying degrees.